 Design, install, and maintain effective sediment controls to minimize the discharge of pollutants utilizing site-specific BMPs.

-d.At a minimum, design sediment basins and impoundments according to the method provided in CASQA’s Construction BMP Handbook and utilize outlet structures that withdraw water from the surface.
-Dischargers utilizing sediment basins shall complete installation prior to other land disturbing activities.
+At a minimum, design sediment basins and impoundments according to the method provided in the California Stormwater Quality Association Construction BMP Handbook and utilize outlet structures that withdraw water from the surface.
+Dischargers utilizing sediment basins shall complete installation prior to other land disturbance activities.

-F. Additional Risk Level 2 and 3 Requirements:
+II.F.
+Additional Risk Level 2 and 3 Requirements:

-1.Risk Level 2 and 3 dischargers shall implement the following additional erosion and sediment control BMPs for areas under active construction:
+II.F.1.
+Risk Level 2 and 3 dischargers shall implement the following additional erosion and sediment control BMPs for areas under active construction:

 Design and construct cut and fill slopes in a manner to ensure slope stability and to minimize erosion including, but not limited to, these practices: